The Central Park Zoo is a popular tourist destination tucked inside the lush Central Park in New York City, New York.

 Animal feeding at Central Park Zoo

-Animal Feeding sessions can be fun as well as insightful.
+Animal feeding sessions at the Central Park Zoo can be fun and insightful.

 The Central Park Zoo has two animal feeding experiences worth viewing: sea lions and penguins.